ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 ``IterableResponse`` was created.

-All paging is performed behind the scenes, allowing the developer to rely on an Iterable to fulfill its contract and return a ``hasNext()`` of false when there are no more results.
-The Iterable will make use of the ``resultLimit`` value defined during the creation of the ``Configuration`` object.
+All paging is performed behind the scenes, allowing the developer to rely on an iterable to fulfill its contract and return a ``hasNext()`` of false when there are no more results.
+The iterable will make use of the ``resultLimit`` value defined during the creation of the ``Configuration`` object.